Generic Name: canagliflozin (KAN a gli FLOE zin)

 severe kidney disease (or if you are on dialysis).

-To make sure canagliflozin is safe for you, tell your doctor if you have:
+To make sure canagliflozin is safe for you, tell your doctor if you have ever had:

 an electrolyte imbalance (such as high levels of potassium in your blood);